DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

+To a large extent, accurately classifying different class dynamic graphs and saving labeling workload requires corresponding graph embedding algorithms to encode the class-distinctive graph property (i.e., structure and/or feature evolution pattern) appropriately in the learning process.

-Classifying temporal graphs requires corresponding graph representation algorithms to capture the temporal evolution pattern as the graph property for the further classification.
-Here, we conduct the temporal graph classification experiment on state-of-the-art baseline algorithms and see how \name\ could help indicate the latent research opportunity. tdGraphEmbed~\cite{DBLP:conf/cikm/BeladevRKGR20} is the first temporal graph representation learning algorithm focusing on the graph-level, which could capture the representation of each observed snapshot.
-We could use tdGraphEmbed and then sum up all snapshot representations as the entire temporal graph representation for the classification.
-We also involve static graph-level representation learning algorithms GL2Vec~\cite{DBLP:conf/iconip/ChenK19} and NetLSD~\cite{DBLP:conf/kdd/TsitsulinMKBM18}.
-Moreover, we use Reduced Graph Representation~\cite{DBLP:conf/sdm/OettershagenK0M20} to map temporal graphs into dynamics-preserving static graphs for static baseline algorithms.
-There are twelve graph classes (indicated by network names) in our \name\ repository, and we take subgraphs of each graph and form the $N$-way $k$-shot classification setting (i.e., $N$ classes and $k$ samples per class during meta-training and no common class labels between the meta-training and meta-testing stages)~\cite{DBLP:conf/nips/SnellSZ17}.
-To be specific, in each graph, we take a subgraph by extracting the time interval of five timestamps every three timestamps.
-The subgraph shares the same class label with its original entire graph.
-Therefore, we have eleven temporal subgraphs per class.
-We also involve two few-shot classifiers: KNN and ProtoNet~\cite{DBLP:conf/nips/SnellSZ17}, and we report the average classification accuracy and the standard deviation in Table~\ref{tb:dynamic_graph_classification} of four random sampled validation groups (i.e., by shuffling the appeared classes in the meta-training and meta-testing phases).
+Here, we conduct the dynamic graph classification experiment on state-of-the-art baseline algorithms and see if datasets in \name\ could help indicate some latent research opportunities.
+According to~\cite{DBLP:conf/cikm/BeladevRKGR20}, tdGraphEmbed is the first graph-level dynamic graph representation learning algorithm, which could capture the representation of each observed snapshot.
+We use tdGraphEmbed and call the sum pooling function to aggregate snapshot representations for the entire dynamic graph representation vector for further classification.
+We also involve two static graph-level representation learning algorithms, Graph2Vec~\cite{DBLP:journals/corr/NarayananCVCLJ17} and GL2Vec~\cite{DBLP:conf/iconip/ChenK19}.
+Furthermore, to make static algorithms deal with dynamic inputs, we use Reduced Graph Representation~\cite{DBLP:conf/sdm/OettershagenK0M20} to map evolving graphs into dynamics-preserving static graphs.
+In our \name, there are 12 graph classes (indicated by network names) in total, and each class has one large dynamic graph.
+In each class, we take subgraphs as samples.
+To be specific, for each graph, we take a subgraph by extracting a length of 5 timestamps with every 3 timestamps elapsed.
+For example, $t_{1}$, $t_{2}$, $t_{3}$, $t_{4}$, $t_{5}$ together compose the first dynamic subgraph, and $t_{4}$, $t_{5}$, $t_{6}$, $t_{7}$, $t_{8}$ together compose the second dynamic subgraph.
+The extracted subgraph shares the class label with its original entire graph, and we have 11 dynamic subgraphs per class.
+Therefore, we can sample subgraphs and form the $N$-way $k$-shot classification setting (i.e., $N$ classes and $k$ samples per class during meta-training and no shared class labels between the meta-training and meta-testing stages) with two few-shot classifiers: ProtoNet and its special cases kNN~\cite{DBLP:conf/nips/SnellSZ17}.
+We split 8 classes for the meta-training and 4 classes for the meta-testing, and we randomly shuffle this split 4 times to report the testing accuracy of the meta-testing stage in Table~\ref{tb:dynamic_graph_classification}.